basics/nuxt-booster/docs/content/en/components/experimental-speedkit-youtube.md

 ## Usage

-Das `SpeedkitYoutube` (Experimental) wird verwendet um Youtube Videos mit Youtube-API erst zu initialisieren, wenn diese sich im sichtbaren Viewport befinden.
+The `SpeedkitYoutube` (Experimental) is used to initialise Youtube videos with Youtube-API only when they are in the visible viewport.

-Es muss die `id` des Youtube-Videos und die passenden Viewport abhängiigen Breiten in [`sizes` (What is `sizes`?)](/components/experimental-speedkit-picture#sources) angegeben werden.
+The `id` of the Youtube video and the appropriate viewport dependent widths must be specified in [`sizes` (What is `sizes`?)](/components/experimental-speedkit-picture#sources).
-Für das Poster wird das `SpeedkitPicture` (Experimental) verwendet, die generierung des Poster ist somit automatisiert.
+The `SpeedkitPicture` (Experimental) is used for the poster, so the generation of the poster is automated.

 [Learn more about `SpeedkitPicture` (Experimental)](/components/experimental-speedkit-picture)